Mike Madigan

 On March 2, 2022, Madigan was indicted on federal racketeering charges, with prosecutors alleging that Madigan led a criminal enterprise that sought to enhance his political power and enrich him and his allies.
-His trial began on October 8, 2024.

 On February 12, 2025, Madigan was convicted on ten counts of bribery, wire fraud, and Travel Act violations.
 He was sentenced to 7½ years in prison and a $2.5 million fine.
+He began serving his sentence at a West Virginia federal prison on October 13, 2025.